 Renovating Your Home?
 Don’t Overlook These Critical Insurance Risks

-Your Policy Might Not Cover New Construction or Upgrades
+1. Your Policy May Not Cover New Construction or Upgrades

-Most homeowners assume their current insurance will automatically cover renovations, but that’s not always the case.
-If your project significantly increases the value of your home or adds square footage, you may be underinsured once it’s done.
+Most homeowners assume their insurance automatically covers renovations.
+It doesn't, at least not fully.
+If your project significantly increases your home's value, adds square footage, or involves structural changes, you may be underinsured the moment construction starts.

 What to do:

-- Contact your insurance advisor before the project begins.
+- Call your insurance advisor before work begins, not after.

-- Update your policy to reflect any additions or upgrades.
+- Update your policy to reflect additions or upgrades.

 What to do:

-- Ask for certificates of insurance and check expiration dates.
+- Always ask for certificates of insurance and check the expiration dates.

 What to do:

-- Request a list of all subcontractors from your primary contractor.
+- Request a full list of subcontractors from your primary contractor.

-- Ensure each is insured—or confirm your general contractor is liable for them.
+- Confirm that each one is insured, or that your general contractor is contractually liable for them.

-- Consider increasing your liability limits or adding umbrella coverage.
+- Consider increasing your personal liability limits or adding an umbrella policy for the duration of the project.

 What to do:

-- Ask your insurance agent about “open peril” coverage or endorsements for construction.
+- Ask your agent specifically about "open peril" coverage or construction endorsements.

-- Document your home’s condition with photos before work begins.
+- Document everything with photos and video before work starts.

-- Store valuables and irreplaceable items safely away from the work area.
+- Move valuables and irreplaceable items out of the construction zone.

 What to do:

-- Don’t sign off on final work until inspections are complete and passed.
+- Don't sign off on completed work until inspections are passed.

 Building the Dream?
 Don’t Risk a Nightmare